-Fundamentally, $P_T$ can only be estimated in a Bayesian sense and is enormously uncertain because we cannot know the true intentions of all adversary groups.
-In addition, historical attacks indicate that adversary choices are not random.
-Instead, adversaries assemble resources that they believe are sufficient to ensure a high likelihood of a successful attack, or they select targets and plan attacks that they believe they can successfully achieve within their available resources and abilities.
-Hence, even a Bayesian estimate of $P_T$ depends strongly on unquantifiable psychological factors like dissuasion, deterrence, and the adversary's level of commitment to their goals.
-Furthermore, $P_T$ can change wildly over time as adversary groups are influenced by local and global political and social events of which we may not even be aware.
-Thus, the uncertainties in $P_T$ are very large and can span several orders of magnitude for extreme but very rare attacks.
-Hence, investment decisions that are based on such risk estimates often cannot be supported with reasonable statistical confidence, even in the short term, to say nothing about decisions whose effects are expected to be felt for years or even decades to come.
-Ironically, these uncertainties are caused in large part by the use of the Kaplan-Garrick definition of risk.
+Practical problems also exist when using the traditional definition of risk in a security context.
+First, P_T can only be estimated in a Bayesian sense and is enormously uncertain because we cannot know the intentions of all adversary groups.
+Historical attacks indicate that adversary choices are not random.
+Instead, adversaries assemble resources that they believe are sufficient to ensure a high likelihood of a successful attack, or they select targets and plan attacks that they believe they can successfully achieve within their available resources and abilities to execute.
+Hence, even a Bayesian estimate of P_T depends strongly on unquantifiable factors like dissuasion, deterrence and the adversary's level of goal commitment.
+Furthermore, P_T can change wildly over time as adversary groups are influenced by local and global political and social events of which we may not even be aware.
+Thus, the uncertainties in P_T are very large and can span several orders of magnitude for extreme but very rare attacks.
+Hence, investment decisions that are based on such risk estimates often cannot be supported with reasonable statistical confidence.
+Ironically, these uncertainties are caused in large part by the very definition of risk.
+Therefore, using attack probabilities for security risk is less useful than the comparable random event frequencies that make up safety risk analyses.
+This issue is compounded by the common representation of security risk not as a triple, but as a value obtained by multiplying P_T , $P{S|T}$, and a metric representing severity of consequence that can also span multiple orders of magnitude.